ElHombreSinNombre/flutter-lumen/README.md

     cd docker
     docker-compose up -d

-In *laravelVue* folder we must to copy-paste *env.example* and rename new file as *.env*.
+In *lumen* folder we must to copy-paste *env.example* and rename new file as *.env*.
 In this file we must to set your database connections.

 Default connection in *.env* file for this project.